From BR Bullpen

 Originally a pitcher, Falk played football and baseball at the University of Texas.
 While starring on the mound, he also hit over.
 400. He was discovered by the White Sox while playing in an exhibition game against Chicago while still in college.

 After signing with the White Sox, Falk skipped the minor leagues entirely and made his big league debut late in the 1920 season, appearing in a handful of games as the Black Sox Scandal was coming to light.
-The next summer, he replaced Joe Jackson as the club's regular leftfielder.
+The next summer, he replaced the banned Joe Jackson as the club's regular leftfielder.